narendar744/spring-hibernate/README.md

 # spring-hibernate

-Execute sql scripts maually then work along structure as follows..
+Find Sql scripts in resource folder.. then Execute sql scripts maually then work along structure as follows..

 Happy coding